Asthma can sometimes get worse for a short time - this is known as an asthma attack. It can happen suddenly, or gradually over a few days.

 Asthma symptoms often happen in response to a trigger.

 Common triggers include:

 - infections like colds and flu

-- allergies – such as to pollen, dust mites, animal fur or feathers
+- allergies – for example to pollen, dust mites, animal fur or feathers

 - smoke, fumes and pollution

-- medicines – particularly anti-inflammatory painkillers like ibuprofen and aspirin
+- medicines – particularly anti-inflammatory painkillers such as ibuprofen and aspirin

 - weather – sudden changes in temperature, cold air, wind, thunderstorms, heat and humidity